 Unfortunately, that can have some pretty serious implications for your business.
 Because besides the matter of the amount of compensation you may have to pay, there’s all the complex, time-consuming paperwork to deal with.
 And a possible day in court.

-Professional indemnity insurance for bookkeepers
+Why professional indemnity insurance for bookkeepers makes good business sense

-Where professional indemnity insurance for bookkeepers makes sense is that it takes all the hassle and uncertainty out of dealing with a claim and pays the costs too.
+Where professional indemnity insurance for bookkeepers makes sense is that it takes all the hassle and uncertainty out of dealing with a claim and pays the costs, too.
 It buys you a legal expert to represent your interests and covers court expenses.
 Importantly, it also picks up the tab for any compensation you’re obliged to pay.

 In fact, bookkeepers’ professional indemnity insurance makes so much sense that some professional associations insist on it.
 Anyone practising under a license from the Institute of Chartered Bookkeepers (ICB), the International Association of Bookkeepers (IAB) or the Association of Accounting Technicians (AAT) simply has to have it.

-You’ll also find that certain clients will insist on seeing proof of PI cover before they’ll employ you to work on a contract.
+You’ll also find that certain clients will insist on seeing proof of cover before they’ll employ you to work on a contract.
 They see it as a mark of professionalism and a sign that you take your work seriously.
 Plus, they’re (understandably) covering their backs should things go wrong.

-How much PI cover do you need?
+How much professional indemnity insurance do you need?

-It makes good business sense to be properly protected – which is why we advise people to buy as much PI cover as they can afford.
+It makes good business sense to be properly protected – which is why we advise people to buy as much cover as they can afford.
 And although hindsight is a wonderful thing, it’s not much help if you find yourself out of pocket because your level of cover wasn’t adequate.

 As well as considering the obvious costs involved with any claim, start by thinking about the size of your clients.
 A big company with lawyers on tap is far more likely to pursue a claim of negligence against you than a corner shop.
 No matter the gravity or otherwise of the mistake.